Bofors 40 mm Automatic Gun L/70

+The L/70 design never achieved the same popularity and historical status as the original L/60 design but has still seen great export and popularity to this day, having been adopted by around 40 different nations and even being accepted as NATO-standard in November 1953.
+It is still being produced and sold (since March 2005 by BAE Systems AB), and several variants exist for both field and naval applications.
+A notable variant is the Bofors 40/70B "light armored vehicle variant" which is in use on the Swedish strf 9040 and Korean K21 infantry fighting vehicles.

-In spite of the Bofors 40 mm L/70 being a separate development to the older Bofors 40 mm L/60-design, the similarities and success between the two guns has caused them both to be widely known simply as "the Bofors" or the "Bofors 40 mm gun", which at times causes the guns to be confused as one and the same weapon.
+Despite the L/70 being a separate development to the older L/60 design, the similarities and success between the two guns has caused them both to be widely known simply as "the Bofors" or the "Bofors 40 mm gun", which at times causes the guns to be confused as one and the same weapon.

 History

-By the end of World War II, the speed of jet aircraft enabled them to withdraw quickly out of range of the Bofors; a longer range was necessary.
+By the end of World War II, the speed of jet aircraft enabled them to withdraw quickly out of range of the Bofors L/60; a longer range was necessary.
 A higher rate of fire was also required, increasing the number of rounds fired over the period of an engagement.
 Bofors considered either updating the 40 mm, or alternatively making a much more powerful 57 mm design.
 In the end they did both.

 The new 40 mm design used a larger 40×365R round firing a slightly lighter 870 g shell at a much higher 1,030 m/s (3,379 fps) muzzle velocity.
 The rate of fire was increased to 240 rounds per minute (4.0 rounds per second), similar to the German Flak 43.
+The main design change that allowed this increase was the introduction of a loading tray which tilted upwards after chambering a round and deflected the spent casing ejecting after a shot downwards with its bottom.
 Additionally, the carriage was modified to be power-laid, the power being supplied by a generator placed on the front of the carriage.
 The first version was produced in 1947, accepted in 1948 as the "40 mm lvakan m/48", and entered Swedish service in 1951.
 Additional changes over the years have increased the firing rate first to 300 rpm (5.0 rounds per second), and later to 330 rpm (5.5 rps).
-The introduction of a 40mm proximity fuzed round in the early 1970s was another improvement.
+The introduction of a 40 mm proximity fuzed round in the early 1970s was another improvement.

 Foreign sales started, as they had in the past, with the Netherlands and the United Kingdom.
 In November 1953 it was accepted as the NATO standard anti-aircraft gun, and was soon produced in the thousands.
 The L/70 was also used as the basis for a number of SPAAGs, including the U.S. Army's failed M247 Sergeant York.
 The UK's RAF Regiment adopted the L70 to replace its L60 guns in 1957, replacing its last examples in 1977 with the Rapier missile system.